American War (novel): Reception

 In The New York Times, book critic Michiko Kakutani compared it favorably to Cormac McCarthy's The Road and Philip Roth's novel The Plot Against America.
 She wrote that "badly melodramatic" dialogue could be forgiven by the use of details that makes the fictional future "seem alarmingly real".

 The novel was shortlisted for the 2017 Rogers Writers' Trust Fiction Prize and the 2018 Amazon.ca First Novel Award.
 It also was a finalist for the 2018 Arthur C. Clarke Award, and was one of five books in the finals of the 2018 Canada Reads contest, placing fourth.

 In November 2019, a panel of six writers, curators and critics selected by the BBC News included American War among a list of 100 novels that have had an impact on their lives.

-In April 2025, New York City mayoral candidate Zohran Mamdani said American War had impacted him: "a book written about the terrifying prospect of a civil war in our country, and it had this had this line that said, 'What is safety but the sound of bombs dropping on someone else's home?'"
+In April 2025, then-New York City mayoral candidate Zohran Mamdani said American War had impacted him: "a book written about the terrifying prospect of a civil war in our country, and it had this line that said, 'What is safety but the sound of bombs dropping on someone else's home?'"